Unified Kernel Image

 Given UKIs are regular UEFI PE files, they can thus be signed as one for Secure Boot, protecting all of the individual resources listed above at once, and their combination.
 Standard Linux tools such as sbsigntool and pesign can be used to sign UKI files.
 The signature format and process again match the ones already used for PE files, so they will not be redefined here.

-Distribution-built UKIs Installed by Package Managers #
+Locations for Distribution-built UKIs Installed by Package Managers #

 UKIs that are built centrally by distributions and installed via the package manager should be installed in /usr/lib/modules/$UNAME/, where $UNAME is the output of uname -r of the kernel included in the UKI, so that tools staging or consuming UKIs have a common place to store and look for them.